-When we first started, I was wearing whatever I had in my closet, old t-shirts, old running shoes, bleach stained sports bras.
+When my husband and I first started working out and going to CrossFit, I was wearing whatever I had in my closet, old t-shirts, old running shoes, bleach stained sports bras.
 Not that there is any problem with any of these things, but I realized that in the middle of some of the most intense workouts of my life, I was wasting precious time messing with and readjusting my clothes.
 The fabric of my shirts was all wrong and was making me even more sweaty than was probably necessary.

 I started shopping around for some semi-inexpensive options to get me started.
-I started with the most inexpensive idea, shopping from my own closet!
+I asked the girls at my gym about their favorite items, as they knew first hand what I needed my clothes to do.

 These are set in between a barefoot running shoe and a traditional cross-training shoe.
 They weigh next to nothing, are super flexible, are constructed from open mesh on the top and have a midsole differential of just 4 mm.
 The soles are made by Vibram, who make those freaky finger-shoe looking things.
 While I can’t stand those shoes, I do love the durable and flexible soles the company makes.